Women's Tennis Association: WTA Tour

-The WTA was founded at a meeting organised by Billie Jean King, a week before the 1973 Wimbledon Championships, as a direct response to the formation of the Association of Tennis Professionals a year prior.
-This meeting was held at Gloucester Hotel in London and featured 70 other female players, where King was named the first president of the organisation.
+The WTA was founded at a meeting organized by Billie Jean King, a week before the 1973 Wimbledon Championships, as a direct response to the formation of the Association of Tennis Professionals, a year prior.
+This meeting was held at Gloucester Hotel in London and featured 70 other female players, where King was named the first president of the organization.
 In 1975, the WTA increased its financial stature by signing a television broadcast contract with CBS, the first in the WTA's history.

 Television, streaming, and social media would help connect the sport of tennis with more people around the world.

 In 1976, Colgate assumed sponsorship of the circuit from April to November, with Avon replacing Virginia Slims as the sponsor of the winter circuit the following year.
 The Colgate Series—renamed the Toyota Series in 1981—included tournaments in all parts of the world, whereas the Avon sponsored events took place solely in the US.
-The two circuits merged at the beginning of the 1983 season, when Virginia Slims returned to take full sponsorship rights of the WTA Tour.
+The two circuits merged at the beginning of the 1983 season when Virginia Slims returned to take full sponsorship rights of the WTA Tour.
 Every tournament under the administration of the WTA became part of the Virginia Slims World Championship Series, before becoming the WTA World Tour in 1995 after the WTA Players Association merged with the Women's Tennis Council.

 In 1977, women's tennis was the first professional sport opened to transgender women.
 The New York Supreme Court ruled in favour of Renée Richards, a player who underwent male-to-female sex reassignment surgery.
 Eligibility of transgender players is officially regulated under the current WTA official rulebook.

+In July 2026, the WTA introduced a new women's eligibility policy requiring players to undergo a one-time test for the presence of the SRY gene.
+A negative result generally established eligibility for the women's category, while a positive result prompted further medical assessment.
+The WTA said that testing information would be handled confidentially and that the policy was intended to maintain equal athletic opportunities and fair competition.